adrybakov/wulfric/README.rst

 Installation
 ============

-Requirement for WULFRIC installation are:
+Requirement for Wulfric installation are:

 * Python (>=3.8)
 * NumPy